 in cooperation with

-Washington, D.C., Judiciary Square after attending a meeting at The National Academies of Sciences, Engineering and Medicine
+Washington, D.C., Judiciary Square & The National Academies of Sciences, Engineering and Medicine

 Discrimination is unjust or prejudicial treatment of different categories of people or things.
 Long-standing, ample evidence of discrimination and most important attempts exist to legally abolish, economically counter-weight and societally alleviate the negative impacts of discrimination around the world.
 Yet to this day, there is hardly any description of discrimination of excellence.
 Unfair treatment of outperformers occurs when focusing away from merit leads to economic inefficiency based on arbitrary decision making excellent outperformers face mostly put up by relative underperformers who fear not being able to keep up with outperformance.